TERREMEMBER/znbase/docs/content/latest/faq/general.md

 - Needs TTL-driven automatic data expiration.
 - Needs to integrate with stream processors, such as Apache Spark and KSQL.

-If you have a specific use case in mind, share it in our [Slack community](https://www.yugabyte.com/slack) and the community can help you decide the best approach.
+If you have a specific use case in mind, share it in our [Slack community](https://www.ZNbase.com/slack) and the community can help you decide the best approach.

-## How does YugabyteDB's common document store work?
+## How does ZNbaseDB's common document store work?

-[DocDB](../../architecture/concepts/docdb/), YugabyteDB's distributed document store common across all APIs, is built using a custom integration of Raft replication, distributed ACID transactions and the RocksDB storage engine.
+[DocDB](../../architecture/concepts/docdb/), ZNbaseDB's distributed document store common across all APIs, is built using a custom integration of Raft replication, distributed ACID transactions and the RocksDB storage engine.
 Specifically, DocDB enhances RocksDB by transforming it from a key-value store (with only primitive data types) to a document store (with complex data types). **Every key is stored as a separate document in DocDB, irrespective of the API responsible for managing the key.** DocDB’s [sharding](../../architecture/concepts/docdb/sharding/), [replication/fault-tolerance](../../architecture/concepts/docdb/replication/) and [distributed ACID transactions](../../architecture/transactions/distributed-txns/) architecture are all based on the [Google Spanner design](https://research.google.com/archive/spanner-osdi2012.pdf) first published in 2012.
-[How We Built a High Performance Document Store on RocksDB?](https://blog.yugabyte.com/how-we-built-a-high-performance-document-store-on-rocksdb/) provides an in-depth look into DocDB.
+[How We Built a High Performance Document Store on RocksDB?](https://blog.ZNbase.com/how-we-built-a-high-performance-document-store-on-rocksdb/) provides an in-depth look into DocDB.

-## What are the trade-offs involved in using YugabyteDB?
+## What are the trade-offs involved in using ZNbaseDB?

 Trade-offs depend on the type of database used as baseline for comparison.